nickbrandt/GitLab/doc/user/packages/go_proxy/index.md

 interfere with fetching specific commits using a pseudo-version.
 Pseudo-versions follow one of three formats:

-- `vX.0.0-yyyymmddhhmmss-abcdefabcdef`, when no earlier tagged commit exists for X
+- `vX.0.0-yyyymmddhhmmss-abcdefabcdef`, when no earlier tagged commit exists for X.
-- `vX.Y.Z-pre.0.yyyymmddhhmmss-abcdefabcdef`, when most recent prior tag is vX.Y.Z-pre
+- `vX.Y.Z-pre.0.yyyymmddhhmmss-abcdefabcdef`, when most recent prior tag is vX.Y.Z-pre.
-- `vX.Y.(Z+1)-0.yyyymmddhhmmss-abcdefabcdef`, when most recent prior tag is vX.Y.Z
+- `vX.Y.(Z+1)-0.yyyymmddhhmmss-abcdefabcdef`, when most recent prior tag is vX.Y.Z.